- Graduate Teaching Assistantships

 Total GTA compensation is a combination of

 In considering a GTA offer, a potential student should look at the total benefits and the time commitment to assess the value of one offer in comparison with another offer.
-Additionally, cost of living, which is quite low in Lincoln, Nebraska, is an important consideration when comparing offers.
+Additionally, the cost of living, which is quite low in Lincoln, Nebraska, is an important consideration when comparing offers.
 To compare Lincoln with other cities in the US, check out this cost of living calculator.